ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/supernova/activity-topics/communication-technology/index.md

     Think about the kinds of information you will need to communicate.
 This sometimes influences the mode of communication and should also be a part of your communication plans.
 4. Test your plan by playing a few Mad Libs via your communication plan.
 To test your communication plan, choose a particular Mad Lib and send out requests for various types of words (verbs, adjectives, nouns, and so on) to a group of individuals and subgroups.
 Make sure you cover your entire set of recipients or recipient groups, and be sure to give everyone a deadline for a response.
     If you don’t get responses, follow up with additional messages, perhaps via different communication modes.
 When you have what you need, make sure you communicate the finished Mad Lib back to the relevant individuals.
     A Mad Lib is an unfinished story that is complete except for missing words, indicated by blanks.
-The words for each blank are in categories such as verbs, nouns, and adjectives.
+The words for each blank are in categories such asverbs, nouns, and adjectives.
 Missing words are supplied by folks who don’t know the story, thus creating a funny, crazy, mad story.
 {{/requirements}}

 ### Part 2: Analysis and Report